flpmarin/flpmarin/README.md

 ## Multiplatform Developer in Training

 Experience optimizing resources and improving operational processes in dynamic environments.
-Focused on applying technical knowledge to design technology-driven solutions that enhance efficiency and automate processes.
+Focused on applying technical knowledge to create technology-driven solutions that enhance efficiency and automate processes.

 <!---